PowerShell/DscResource.Tests/README.md

 `.MetaTestOptIn.json` from this repo to the root of your repo.
 If there is any new problem in the area, this will cause the tests to fail, not just warn.

+The following opt-in flags are available:

+* **Common Tests - Validate Module Files**: run tests to validate module files have correct BOM.
+* **Common Tests - Validate Markdown Files**: run tests to validate markdown files do not violate markdown rules.
+Markdown rules can be suppressed in .markdownlint.json file.
+* **Common Tests - Validate Example Files**: run tests to validate that examples can be compiled without error.
+* **Common Tests - Validate Script Files**: run tests to validate script files have correct BOM.
+* **Common Tests - Required Script Analyzer Rules**: fail tests if any required script analyzer rules are violated.
+* **Common Tests - Flagged Script Analyzer Rules**: fail tests if any flagged script analyzer rules are violated.
+* **Common Tests - New Error-Level Script Analyzer Rules**: fail tests if any new error-level script analyzer rules are violated.
+* **Common Tests - Custom Script Analyzer Rules**: fail tests if any custom script analyzer rules are violated.

 ### Using AppVeyor.psm1 with eXperiemental DSC Resources

 An example ```AppVeyor.yml``` file used in an 'experimental' DSC Resource where the